 Removing Oil Stains From White Leather

 If oil or grease stains mar the leather, sprinkle the area liberally with baby powder or cornstarch.
-Allow the powder to remain on the stain for at least four hours.
-The oil will be drawn into the powder.
-Brush or vacuum away the powder and repeat as often as needed until the stain is gone.
+Allow the powder to remain on the stain for at least four hours—the oil will be drawn into the powder.
+Brush or vacuum away the powder and repeat until the stain is gone.

 Removing Ink Stains From White Leather

 When an ink stain happens, blot away any damp ink with a white paper towel.
 Dip a cotton swab in isopropyl alcohol (rubbing alcohol) and, working from the outside edge toward the center to prevent the ink from spreading, rub the cotton swab on the stain.
 As the ink is transferred, move to a clean swab.
 Work slowly until all of the ink is gone.
 The leather may look dull after treatment, so you can use a leather conditioner or a tiny dab of olive oil to recondition the surface.